jigyasatnwrr/goodluck/README.md

 ### 9. **Celestial DOB Picker**
 Like a slot machine for your birthdate, look nerdy but lil frustrating at same time

+in last when he clicked submit, he realize there is no need to feel all this pain to fill form :)
 ---

 ## Rationale